projectodd/projectodd.org/_data/team/jc3.md

 ---

 Jim joined the Project:odd team in May of 2010.
-When he's not otherwise using his powers for "general human suffering reduction", he lets his Ruby and Java skills battle it out on [TorqueBox](http://torquebox.org).
+When he's not blathering on about his prostate or his "sensitive skin", he works on [Immutant](http://immutant.org) and [TorqueBox](http://torquebox.org).